 Shane Dimmick was born and raised in Wyoming where frequent trips to Yellowstone and Grand Teton National Parks made a lasting impression on her.
 She expressed this early passion for the natural world through drawing and study, which led to a degree in biology and a career in illustration and wildlife painting.
 Field trips and her own backyard, now in the mountains of Colorado, provide her with an array of subjects and a glimpse into their lives.

-Dimmick enjoys portraying wildlife as individuals with their own stories, or connecting them to a piece of the past to tell a story.
+Dimmick enjoys portraying wildlife as individuals with their own stories, or connecting them to a piece of the past to tell a story of both animal and human.
 She often emphasizes the animal itself to convey a particular mood, quality, or personality --- bringing us face-to-face with nature.
 Shane's genuine regard for her subjects, her knowledge complemented with imagination, and her sense of design and detail are evident in her work.